Since the digital age of information eyes became major human organs. So what if their current

 Oculoscription, or eye-writing, is a writing technique invented by the director of research Jean Lorenceau (CNRS).
 His system uses eye's smooth pursuit movements and screens combined to eye-trackers.
 I realised a partnership with Lorenceau in order to initiate my project, with a prospective and speculative design approach.

-During history hands shaped structures of latin letters.
-For the eye-writing system they needed to be adapted because it operates differently from handwriting system.
-Traces are best continuous and invisible during tracing with Lorenceau current system.
-Moreover, eyes induce specific anatomical and motor constraints.
 Hence, the aim is to conceive a plausible and an ergonomic model for eye-writing but still based on latin script's structure for recognition means.

-Diploma project Master of Arts in type design.
+Graduation project Master of Arts in type design.

 research, experience design,